datacommonsorg/docsite/api/rest/v2/index.md

 graph, integrate statistics from the graph into data analysis applications and much more.

-## How to use the REST API

 You can use the REST API with any tool or language that supports HTTP.
 You can make queries on the command line (e.g. using [cURL](https://curl.se/)), by scripting HTTP requests in another language like Javascript, or even by entering an endpoint into your web browser!

-Following HTTP, a REST API call consists of a _request_ that you provide, and a _response_ from the Data Commons servers with the data you requested, in [JSON](https://json.org) format.
-The following sections detail how to assemble a request.

 ## What's new in V2

 The V2 API collapses functionality from [V1 API](/api/rest/v1) into a smaller number of endpoints, by introducing a syntax for _relation expressions_, [described below](#relation-expressions).
 Each API endpoint can also handle both single and bulk requests.

 ## Assemble a request

+Following HTTP, a REST API call consists of a _request_ that you provide, and a _response_ from the Data Commons servers with the data you requested, in [JSON](https://json.org) format.
+The following sections detail how to assemble a request.

 ### Endpoints